celery/celery/docs/userguide/routing.rst

     CELERY_ROUTES = ("myapp.routers.MyRouter", )

-For simple task name -> route mappings, like the router example above, you can simply drop a dict into ``CELERY_ROUTES`` to get the same result::
+For simple task name -> route mappings like the router example above, you can simply drop a dict into ``CELERY_ROUTES`` to get the same result::

     CELERY_ROUTES = ({"myapp.tasks.compress_video": {